 The selection of pilot sites is a complex process which can require months of planning.
 Some considerations include: the capacity of pilot sites to deal with an increase in identification of victimized youth, the overall strength of inter-agency communication, the ability of sites to provide continual information to the demonstration site leadership team, the benefit to the pilot site of implementing changes to their procedure, existing grant projects which may be taking place in the pilot site, accessibility concerns, and agency buy-in of the project itself.
 In addition, a series of trainings prior to, and during, implementation for agencies within the pilot site is often required.

-A key facet of the Linking Systems of Care project is for demonstration sites to “establish a collaborative body/network of stakeholders.
+A key facet of the Linking Systems of Care project was for demonstration sites to “establish a collaborative body/network of stakeholders.
 This must consist of all of the relevant systems (e.g., child welfare, juvenile justice, victim services), professionals, community groups, and stakeholders (including families that have interfaced with the systems).”
 Therefore in nearly all circumstances a demonstration site steering committee will include representatives from critical government agencies such as mental health, child welfare, criminal justice, probation and the court system.
 In addition, a steering committee should also include representatives from victim service agencies such as domestic violence, sexual assault, and child abuse coalitions, as well as survivor representatives themselves.
 A steering committee should also include representatives from culturally appropriate service-provider entities such as communities of faith and ethnic or tribal organizations.

-The NCJFCJ provides a variety of tailored technical assistance to demonstration sites.
+The NCJFCJ provided a variety of tailored technical assistance to demonstration sites.
 In the past, this TA has included assistance with policy research, identification of resources in rural areas, tribal and cultural information, meeting facilitation, implementation science, connection with experts in the field, onsite visits and distance-based training.
-As the demonstration sites progress through the phases of their project, TA tends to change naturally to reflect their goals and activities.
+As the demonstration sites progressed through the phases of their project, TA tended to change naturally to reflect their goals and activities.
 For example, during the initial stages of the LSC project, the NCJFCJ often worked hand-in-hand with demonstration sites to identify statewide policies and practices to assist demonstration sites in resource mapping.
 As the demonstrations sites moved into the implementation phase of their project, TA naturally changed to reflect support in this area.

 There is no easy answer to this question.
 But, to paraphrase NCJFCJ’s longtime partner, the National Childhood Traumatic Stress Network (NCTSN): “Enhancing cultural competence [is] essential to furthering [the] mission of increasing access to and improving the standard of care for traumatized children, families, and communities across the nation.”
 (NCTSN, 2017).
 A good start for demonstration sites to acquaint themselves with foundational work on this topic is to review NCTSN’s reports and spotlights on culture and trauma.
 An excellent introduction to the subject is the four part series “The Organizational Journey Toward Cultural Competence” which is available on the NCTSN website.
 Further steps include contacting an expert in cultural responsiveness, and developing some training modules which are specific to an organization’s region and demographics.